ChrisCummins/pip-db/Documentation/ProjectPlan.md

 A revision control and source code management (SCM) system will be used during all development to keep an auditable and transparent log of progress, and Git will be used for this.
-There are numerous advantages that Git has over other SCMs, chiefly that it is entirely open source and GPL licensed \cite{FSF1991}, it has a very lightweight branching model and good support for rebasing and merging, and there are numerous sources which offer free hosting of open source licensed projects that are tracked by Git.
-A public repository of the source code and all relevant documentation for this project is available on GitHub
+There are numerous advantages that Git has over other SCMs, chiefly that it is entirely open source and GPL licensed (FSF, 1991), it has a very lightweight branching model and good support for rebasing and merging, and there are numerous sources which offer free hosting of open source licensed projects that are tracked by Git.
+A public repository of the source code and all relevant documentation for this project is available on GitHub (Cummins, 2013).
-\cite{Cummins2013}.

 ### Issue Tracker